Susan diRende - Founder

 Michelle Clay - Executive Director

 Michelle is a freelance editor and filmmaker from Baltimore, Maryland.
+With two feature films to her writing & directing credit, she is actively working on her third.
 She has worked in film and television for over a decade and was an award recipient for screenwriting in the inaugural year of Broad Humor.
 She has helped with the festival ever since.

 Jenny Hodges - Technical Director (2006 - present)

 One of the best stage managers there is, Jenny works where and when she pleases, and, luckily, Broad Humor pleases her.
 When not managing, she writes, and is currently finishing her book on figure modeling, "Drawing from the Nude."

 Luci has been a law firm Executive Director and Chief Administrative Officer in California and Rio de Janeiro for over 25 years.
 She is working on a non-fiction book based on her grandmother's life in Brazil at the turn of the 20th Century.

 Donna Wheeler has worked in production and post production in network television, cable television, and the major Los Angeles studios.
 She began directing, producing and editing films while in graduate film school.
 She directed the documentary, Mind's Eye, which aired on German television, as well as at the Cannes Film Festival, and went on to win Best Experimental Documentary at the Fort Lauderdale Alamo Film Awards.
 Her directorial debut feature, Death of a Saleswoman, is in wide release in the both the U.S. and internationally.
 It has won multiple awards at U.S. and Canadian festivals.